Dysthymia vs. Depression: Similarities And Differences

-You've likely heard the term “depression” quite a few times in your life, but have you heard the term “dysthymia?”
-Also known as persistent depressive disorder (PDD), dysthymia can impact your relationships with family and friends, your work experience, your personal life, your physical health, and even your ability to accomplish daily activities.
+You’re likely familiar with the term “depression,” but have you heard the term “dysthymia?”
+Also known as persistent depressive disorder (PDD), dysthymia and its side effects can impact your relationships with family and friends, your work experience, your personal life, your physical health, and even your ability to accomplish daily activities.
 This article explores these mental health disorders from a medical standpoint to help you learn more about dysthymia and each type of depression.

 Are you experiencing symptoms of depression?

-Dysthymia is actually a type of depression, but it’s considered milder than mental health conditions such as major depressive disorder.
-That doesn’t mean that dysthymia isn’t a serious chronic condition or that the symptoms, such as depressed mood, aren’t challenging to cope with.
-However, dysthymia will generally have fewer intense side effects and symptoms than those with other types of depression will face.
+Dysthymia is a type of depression, but it’s considered milder than related mental health conditions such as major depressive disorder.
+However, that doesn’t mean that dysthymia isn’t a serious chronic mental disorder or that the symptoms, such as depressed mood, aren’t challenging to cope with.

-Studies indicate that approximately 1.3% of adults in the U.S. will, at some point in their life, experience dysthymia.
-This is comparable to the one in six people who will experience depression of any kind at some point in their life.
+Studies indicate that approximately 1.3% of adults in the US will, at some point in their life, experience dysthymia.
+To put it in perspective, one in six people will experience depression of any kind at some point in their life, while one in seventy-five will experience dysthymia.

 For a dysthymia diagnosis, symptoms must be ongoing for at least two years.
-PDD symptoms are generally milder, but last longer than Major Depression.
+PDD symptoms are generally milder, but last longer than those associated with major depression.

 As the American Psychological Association explains, depression is not just feeling sadness at times, but rather “extreme sadness or despair that lasts more than days.”
 It is also the most common mental disorder.

-While there are several types of depression, the term is most commonly used to describe major depressive disorder.
+While there are several types of depression, the term is most often used to refer to major depressive disorder.
 This is the more extensive and more severe form of what is considered clinical depression.
-It tends to create physical and emotional symptoms for individuals and it can interfere with work, family, friends, social life, and personal relationships.
+It tends to cause physical and emotional symptoms for individuals and it can interfere with work, family, friends, social life, and personal relationships.
 In extreme cases, it can lead to suicide or attempted suicide.

 Dysthymia vs. depression

 The second major difference is that major depressive disorder and dysthymia require different amounts of time to be diagnosed.
 Someone who is experiencing major depressive disorder must have symptoms for at least a period of two weeks in order to be diagnosed.
-Someone who is experiencing dysthymia or persistent depressive disorder must have symptoms for at least a period of two years in order to be diagnosed.
+Someone who is experiencing dysthymia or persistent depressive disorder must have symptoms for at least a period of two years to be diagnosed.
 These periods of time allow the mental health professional to tell whether the symptoms are persistent or not.
 It is possible for a major depressive disorder diagnosis to lead to a persistent depressive disorder diagnosis as time continues.
+Note that, despite these time frames, you can seek professional support for mental health symptoms at any time.

 The intensity of the symptoms is different between major depressive disorder and dysthymia as well.
 Whereas someone with major depressive disorder will generally have more severity to their symptoms, someone with persistent depressive disorder will have milder, but more persistent symptoms.
 This means that the symptoms associated with persistent depressive disorder may not be as debilitating or as intense, but they last longer.
 Someone with major depressive disorder may have more intense outbursts, but the symptoms will come and go over time.
 This isn't to say that either one is easier to handle, but that they are different.